amit1rrr/numcompress/README.md

 # numcompress
 Simple way to compress and decompress numerical series.
 Easily gets you above 80% compression.
-You can specify the precision you need (up to 10 decimal points).
-Efficient way to store, transmit series of numbers.
+You can specify the precision you need for floating points (up to 10 decimal points).
+Provides an efficient way to store or transmit series of numbers.

 Compression algorithm is based on [google encoded polyline format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 I tweaked it to preserve arbitrary precision and apply it to any numerical series.
 The work is motivated by usefulness of [time aware polyline](https://github.com/hypertrack/time-aware-polyline-py) built by [Arjun Attam](https://github.com/arjun27) at [HyperTrack](https://github.com/hypertrack/time-aware-polyline-py).